Skip to main content

 Optimum care is always about teamwork.
 Working recently with CHOP’s Office of Clinical Quality Improvement, Dr. Flynn led an effort to create Dedicated Spine Teams (DSTs), assuring each child who has spine surgery at CHOP is cared for by a small group of expert anesthesiologists and nurses who work together daily, perfecting each step of the procedure.
 Since launching DSTs in 2015, spine deformity correction surgical times have been reduced by more than one hour each, meaning children get much less anesthesia and begin their recovery sooner; a recent scientific analysis of results also shows a trend toward lower complication rates with Dedicated Spine Teams.
 Dr. Flynn has presented this work at many academic centers around the nation, in spine safety courses for surgeons, and at the Best Paper Session of the 2017 Scoliosis Research Society Annual Meeting.

 CHOP spine care teamwork extends beyond the operating room.
 Dr. Flynn’s team includes Theresa McIntosh, MSN, CRNP, who runs Dr. Flynn’s clinical practice and brings more than 25 years of experience in pre-operative teaching and post-operative spine care.
-While in the Hospital, a team of orthopaedic nurse practitioners oversee the post-operative care.
+While in the Hospital, a team of orthopedic nurse practitioners oversee the post-operative care.

 Dr. Flynn is one of a small group of surgeons in the country with a focus on spinal disorders in very young children.
 Dr. Flynn helped found CHOP's Center for Thoracic Insufficiency Syndrome in 2004, the nation's first multidisciplinary program created to treat children with thoracic insufficiency syndrome and early onset scoliosis.
 He pioneered use of magnetic lengthening growing rods at CHOP, saving many young children planned repetitive surgery.